Pelvic Ultrasound in Gainesville, FL

 Many patients become anxious about how to best prepare for a pelvic ultrasound, and whether or not it will be a painful experience.

-Dr. Weinshelbaum will give you a complete list of instructions prior to your pelvic ultrasound.
-These instructions will vary from one type of pelvic ultrasound to another, but are all quite simple and easy to follow.
+Dr. Weinshelbaum will give you a complete list of instructions before your pelvic ultrasound.
+These instructions will vary from one type of pelvic ultrasound to another but are all quite simple and easy to follow.
 If you have any questions about how to prepare for your examination, please contact Gainesville Women’s Center for Radiology as soon as possible to have a specialist address your concerns.